streamlit/docs/content/library/advanced-features/configuration.md

 ## Set configuration options

-Streamlit provides four different ways to set configuration options:
+Streamlit provides four different ways to set configuration options.
+This list is in reverse order of precedence, i.e. command line flags take precedence over environment variables when the same configuration option is provided multiple times.

 1. In a **global config file** at `~/.streamlit/config.toml` for macOS/Linux or `%userprofile%/.streamlit/config.toml` for Windows: